tarantool/tarantool/docker/README.md

 There are also a few [convenience tools](#convenience-tools) that make use of the fact that there is only one Tarantool instance running in the container.

-The Docker image come in one flavor, based on the `ubuntu:22.04` image.
+The Docker image comes in one flavor, based on the `ubuntu:22.04` image.
-The image is built and published on Docker Hub for each Tarantool release as well as for alpha, beta and release candidate versions.
+The image is built and published on Docker Hub for each Tarantool release as well as for alpha, beta, and release candidate versions.

 ### Data directories